Ocy L. Downs Piano Prize – Competition

 Baroque: Handel, Scarlatti, Soler, Vivaldi, or any Prelude and Fugue from the Well Tempered Clavier, Books I or II, or two contrasting movements from a Partita, English Suite or French Suite by J.S.
 Bach

-Classical: At least two contrasting movements from a sonata by C.P.E.
-Bach, Clementi, Haydn, Mozart, or Beethoven.
+Classical: At least one movement in sonata allegro form by C.P.E.
+Bach, Clementi, Haydn, Mozart, Beethoven, or Schubert.

 Romantic: One composition by a major 19th century composer.

-Division I: Applicants must prepare one work from THREE of the four historical periods above.
-One must be performed from memory.
+Applicants must prepare one work from THREE of the five historical periods above.
+Two must be performed from memory.
+Applicants can expect a total playing time of 25 minutes maximum.

 2016 OCY DOWNS PRIZE DIVISION I RECIPIENT